Mantua Township, New Jersey

-Mantua Township (pronounced man-CHEW-uh) is a township in Gloucester County in the U.S. state of New Jersey.
-As of the 2020 United States census, the township's population was 15,235, an increase of 18 (+0.1%) from the 2010 census count of 15,217, which in turn reflected an increase of 1,000 (+7.0%) from the 14,217 counted in the 2000 census.
+Mantua Township (pronounced man-CHEW-uh) is a township within Gloucester County in the U.S. state of New Jersey, within the Philadelphia metropolitan area.
+As of the 2020 United States census, the township's population was 15,235, its highest decennial count ever and an increase of 18 (+0.1%) from the 15,217 recorded at the 2010 census, which in turn reflected an increase of 1,000 (+7.0%) from the 14,217 counted in the 2000 census.
+Mantua and surrounding Gloucester County constitute part of South Jersey.

+History

-Mantua Township was formed as a township by an act of the New Jersey Legislature on February 23, 1853 from portions of Greenwich Township.
+Mantua Township was formed as a township by an act of the New Jersey Legislature on February 23, 1853, from portions of Greenwich Township.
 Portions of the township were taken to form East Greenwich Township (February 10, 1881) and Pitman (May 24, 1905).
 The township is named after Mantua, Italy or for a Mantua sub-tribe of the Lenape Native Americans.

 Geography

 According to the U.S. Census Bureau, the township had a total area of 16.09 square miles (41.67 km2), including 16.01 square miles (41.45 km2) of land and 0.09 square miles (0.22 km2) of water (0.53%).

 Richwood is an unincorporated community and census-designated place (CDP) located within portions of both Harrison Township and Mantua Township.
 The CDP had a 2010 population of 3,459, of which 3,400 were in Harrison Township and 59 in Mantua Township.
 Other unincorporated communities, localities, and places located partially or completely within the township include Barnsboro, Boodys Mills, Carpenter's Landing, Centre City, Eastlack Corner, Jessups, Manunkachunk, Sewell, and West Landing.

 The township borders Deptford Township, East Greenwich Township, Glassboro, Harrison Township, Pitman, Washington Township, Wenonah, and West Deptford Township.